justtabhi/razorpay_flutter/README.md

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-To get API key u have to get  registered with razorpay and get a live account to accept live payments otherwise you can do testing using test mode also
+To get API key you have to get  registered with razorpay and get a live account to accept live payments otherwise you can do testing using test mode also